Cathay Pacific before departure at Chicago O’Hare

 Once we were settled in in the lounge, I went to the desk to ask the Cathay Pacific agent if we could change our seats so we were seated closer together for the long flight.
 Our originally assigned seats were 1A and 1K, window seats, and I was unable to change any seats before hand either online or by calling.
 The 77W on Cathay has 6 seats in First Class, 2 rows of 1-1-1.
 This is when I discovered that my wife and I were the only passengers in the cabin for the flight from O’Hare to Hong Kong.
 This was quite exciting.
 The eventually reseated us in 2D and 2K, since apparently 1A was shown as inoperable.
 There were several others in the First class lounge, but they were Cathay Pacific or One World elites who I saw sit in Business class for the flight.

 The Swiss lounge is located directly across from the security screening area, and Cathay Pacific flight boarded nearby from gate M12.
 After some snacks and drinks in the lounge we headed to our gate for boarding, and were quite excited to experience Cathay Pacific First Class service for this long flight from ORD to HKG.

 A few photos of the wide variety of planes parked at ORD T5.
 Special mention to BA, whose miles funded this trip.
 Maybe I should be thanking Chase…

 Coming soon: a review of flight 807, or more accurately, flights.
-As scheduled, our flight was planned for 15 or so hours, but it ended up taking about 24 hours to get to Hong Kong.
-We ended up diverting to Anchorage due to a medical emergency, then had another stop at Tokyo Haneda to change crew.
+As scheduled, our flight was planned for 15 or so hours.
+Due to diversions it ended up taking about 24 hours to get to Hong Kong.
+First, we ended up diverting to Anchorage due to a medical emergency.
+We were within minutes of the crew timing out, but managed to get out.
+Unfortunately only as far as Tokyo Haneda to change crew.
 I had a brief preview post discussing this unplanned extra adventure.
 Thank goodness we were seated in First Class!